Lesbian/Feminist/Queer Arts Festivals

 ‘Queer Up North’ was Manchester’s UK international queer festival.
 The annual festival features LGTB theatre, music, comedy and cabaret.
 The first festival was held in 1992 and it was discontinued in 2008.

 The Fresh Fruit Festival is a spectacular, multidisciplinary international celebration of Lesbian, Gay, Bisexual and Transgender culture and art in New York, USA.
 The Fresh Fruit Festival takes place annually during the summer.
 The first festival took place in 2003.
-Dates: early to mid – July
+Dates: Spring 2022.

 Midsumma Festival, Australia – since 1988; the Midsumma Festival, Victoria’s premier gay and lesbian arts and cultural festival, is presenting an annual community celebration and encouraging the development of innovative artistic content and a unique cultural experience.
 The festival is held in January – February.